mui/base-ui/docs/data/base/components/preview-card/preview-card.md

 }
 ```

-Absolute maximums can also be specified if the Hover Card's size can be too large on wider or bigger screens:
+Absolute maximums can also be specified if the Preview Card's size can be too large on wider or bigger screens:

 ```css
 .PreviewCardPopup-content {